damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 #### All team members

 * [ ] New team member: Register on 1Password by clicking on the link in the shared Google Doc titled "Link to 1Password Sign-Up" and then ping @rspeicher to confirm your account.
-You can find this (and other) shared Google Docs by using ["Search <your domain>"](https://support.google.com/a/answer/3187967?hl=en) in Google Drive.
+You can find this (and other) shared Google Docs by using [`Search <your domain>`](https://support.google.com/a/answer/3187967?hl=en) in Google Drive.
 * [ ] New team member: once you are registered on 1Password, ping your hiring manager to grant you access to the proper shared Vaults by making a suggestion in the relevant cell in the "1password Shared Folders" Google Sheet.
 * [ ] New team member: Set up [secure passwords per the handbook](https://about.gitlab.com/handbook/security/).